Redben1000/PLAY/README.md

 4. Set the name servers to the host
 5. Open the File Manager and refresh your site
 6. If you have any issues open a ticket on the OddProjects discord server
+7. Leave a star to help more people find this project ;)

 **Method 2:**
 1. Go to https://github.com/Animationking11/unblockedgames/fork